Be filled with the Spirit, addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart

 At St Mary's we believe that music that honors God will cause our hearts to sing.
 And when our hearts sing, worship happens.

-The school's Cornerstones curriculum is cross curricular and encourages creativity.
+The school's Kapow curriculum is cross curricular and encourages creativity.
 Children are given opportunities to sing, listen, play, perform and evaluate a range of musical styles.

-We hold weekly singing assemblies, various concerts and performances, musical clubs and teaching from specialist teachers (All Sorts of Music) is available.
+We hold weekly singing assemblies, various concerts and performances, musical clubs and teaching from specialist teachers is available.